 graph showing correlation between input and output in GPT-3 requests

-Apart from the specific use case (what we use the model for), there are also other factors that can impact the cost of GPT integration in your project.
+Apart from the specific use case (what we use the model for), there are also other factors that can impact the cost of GPT models integration in your project.
 Among others, these would be:

 Model’s temperature

 The temperature parameter controls the randomness of the model’s outputs, and setting it to a higher value can result in more diverse and unpredictable outputs.
-This can increase the computational resources required to run the model and therefore affect the cost.
+This can increase the computational resources required to run the model and, therefore, affect the cost.

 Quality of prompt